 Teachers & Faculty

 Classes are taught by a variety of experienced, talented and energetic teachers.
-All members of staff hold an Enhanced Disclosure CRB Certificate.
+All members of staff hold an Enhanced DBS Certificate.

 Susan Robinson - Principal

 ARAD, Advanced Teaching Dip, RAD Examiner, FRAD